ga-wdi-lessons/git-intro/readme.md

 ### Closing

+- Why is version control important for developers?
-What problems do we anticipate using git / github?
+- What problems do we anticipate using git / github?
-Review learning objectives:

-### Conceptual

-- Explain what version control is and why developers use it
-- List the main components of a git repository and how they relate:
-  - repo, working tree, index (aka staging area), commit
-- Describe what a git remote repository is.
 - Differentiate between git as a tool, and github as a service
 - Define and differentiate between forking and cloning

-### Mechanical
-- Initialize a local git repository
-- Add and commit changes to a git repository
-- Add a remote repository, and push/pull changes to that remote
-- Use the 'fork, clone, and pull request' model to submit assignments
-- Un-initialize a git repository

 ## Quiz Questions